Physics-50/Module-2/docs/weak2.md

 ## Module 2, week 2 - Checkpoint

-For this week's checkpoint you will ask to submit the following
+For this week's checkpoint you will ask to submit the following:

++ Answers to a couple of questions on Gradescope about the preliminary part of the exam when you "wiggled the parameters" to determine if parallax was a significant source of systematic error.

-+ A description of what you did to minimize parallax as a source of systematic error with an image showing your experimental set-up
++ A description of what you did to minimize parallax as a source of systematic error with an image showing your experimental set-up098

++ Your estimate for the wavelength of the sound wave in your experiment from 5 or more distinct measurements in which you attempted to randomize parallax as a source of uncertainty.

 + Your estimate for the speed of sound, with uncertainty from 5 or more distinct measurements in which you attempted to randomize parallax as a source of uncertainty.